- What graduate programmes does the School of Physical and Mathematical Sciences offer?

 Can I join NTU as a visiting graduate student?

-Such students are typically admitted on an ad hoc basis, at the invitation of a faculty member.
-Please contact the SPMS Graduate Studies team for details about how to apply, how to obtain a TEP, and other details.
+NG research students are typically admitted on an ad hoc basis, at the invitation of a faculty member.
+Please contact the SPMS Graduate Studies team for details about how to apply, how to obtain a STP, and other details.